Skip to main content

 When will my organization hear about the status of our application?

-All applicants will be contacted regarding a final decision on their application by March 1.
+All applicants will be contacted regarding a final decision on their application within 8 weeks following grant application deadline.

 If my application is denied, can I apply again?